Stuycs-K/project03-final-09-zhangj/DEVLOG.md

 ### 2025-01-14 - Saving issues and other
 Fixed many issues for user saving on nonexistent files/no arguments.
 Added structure for copy/paste and execute commands.

+### 2025-01-15 - Insert newlines and saving with untitled
+Made function for inserting newline because it needs special case checking for many cases and tried to make user enter filename if they had not initially entered args.